ruoccofabrizio/azure-search-video-knowledge-mining/README.md

 ### Optional Fields

-While some fields are optional, we recommend not removing them from *appsettings.json* to avoid any possible errors.
+While some fields are optional, we recommend not removing them from *.env* to avoid any possible errors.

 ```shell
 InstrumentationKey=